aws-samples/amazon-dynamodb-labs/content/design-patterns/setup/start-here/aws-ws-event.md

 +++
-title = "At an AWS Hosted Event" date = 2019-12-02T07:05:12-08:00 weight = 5
+title = "At an AWS Hosted Event" date = 2019-12-02T07:05:12-08:00 weight = 4
 chapter = true
 pre = "<b>Start: </b>"
 +++

 ### Login to AWS Workshop Studio Portal

-1. If you are provided a one-click join link (eg: https://catalog.us-east-1.prod.workshops.aws/join?access-code=abcd-012345-ef ), skip to step 3.
-If not, continue to step 2.
+1. If you are provided a one-click join link, use it and skip to step 3.

 2. Visit [https://catalog.us-east-1.prod.workshops.aws](https://catalog.us-east-1.prod.workshops.aws).
 If you attended any other workshop earlier on this portal, please logout first.
 Click on **Get Started** on the right hand side of the window.
 ![Workshop Studio Landing Page](/images/aws-ws-event1.png)